BadrEddineMoufid/BackEnd-API-forSmartBrain/README.md

 #### 1
   clone repo
 #### 2
-  install node js on your machine and npm
+  install node js and npm on your machine
 #### 3
-  open terpinal and cd to project directory on your machine
+  open terminal and cd to project directory on your machine
 #### 4
   add your own .env keys and run node server.js